Solar Incentives by State

 Colorado passed a clean energy bill in 2023 that included funding to streamline permitting local solar energy projects.
 This comes in addition to state and local solar incentives.

-The Colorado Energy Office also runs the Weatherization Assistance Program (WAP) which offers no-cost solar installations to qualifying applicants.
+Weatherization Assistance Program (WAP) Colorado Energy Office No-cost solar installations to qualifying applicants

-First, there’s the Energy Smart Colorado Renewable Energy Rebate available in the Roaring Fork Valley, including Pitkin and Eagle counties, worth 25% of solar costs up to $2,500.
+Energy Smart Colorado Renewable Energy Rebate CORE (Pitkin and Eagle Counties) Rebate worth 25% of solar project costs up to $2,500

 The following Colorado utilities also offer some form of rebate or rewards program: